The Woman in Black: History

 For those unfamiliar with the play, Stephen’s masterstroke was to transfer the action of the play to a Victorian theatre, where a young lawyer is asked to partake in the retelling of a chilling story by The Actor, who plays all the other roles.
 In a single stroke, Stephen had negated the staging problems of the novella, as locations - be it London or a causeway through the marshes - and characters were left to the skill of the actors, a hugely memorable sound plot and one other essential element noted by Robin: “It is the magic of theatre, made possible only by that most precious and under-used of commodities, the audience’s imagination.”

-The Woman in Black will know, the play is haunted by a third character.
+Another stroke of inspiration came with how to handle the ghost itself.
+As anyone who has seen The Woman in Black will know, the play is haunted by a third character.
 From the word go, it was felt it important to not spoil the surprise but how to do this whilst not breaking the acting union Equity's rules for crediting everyone involved within a production?
 Robin's clever solution was to hide the credit in plain sight in the programme; a solution adapted for and still used to this day in productions of the play.

 There was also another clever credit in the production's poster, which features the woman in black and a gravestone.
 By peering at the gravestone, the name Jennet Drablow - which should have read Jennet Humfrye but for a mistake in the original manuscript only spotted later - can be made out.
 Beneath it, unnoticed by most people, it is possible to make out the name 'Lesley Mead' [sic] - an actor with the Scarborough company.
-The poster can be found on the
+The poster can be found on the Images page.

 Although a great deal of credit must go to Mallatratt for his adaption and Herford for his direction, the production was also gifted with a memorable sound-plot designed by Jackie Staines, which was recreated for the original West End production and used for many years.
 She would utilise Robin's wife, the late actress Lesley Meade, for the narration of the letters discovered during the play and his son, Olivier, for the scream of a young boy for which he was paid £10.

-The Woman in Black is the lack of involvement of Alan Ayckbourn.
+The most memorable part of the sound design though is also something which held a surprise until 2021.
+One of the given 'facts' regarding The Woman in Black is the lack of involvement of Alan Ayckbourn.
 He was on his sabbatical at the National Theatre and thus wasn't part of the team which produced the play in Scarborough.
 However, in an interview with his archivist in 2022, he revealed he did play an uncredited part in its creation.

-The Woman in Black with the sound of the horse & cart crashing off the causeway, Alan recalls Robin Herford asked him for help as they weren't able to technically achieve the effect.
+During the '70 & '80s, Alan was responsible for creating the sound designs and plots for many of the productions at the Stephen Joseph Theatre in the Round and he had a state-of-the-art recording facility at his home, far superior to anything in the actual theatre.
+When it came to recording the famed Nine Lives Causeway scene for The Woman in Black with the sound of the horse & cart crashing off the causeway, Alan recalls Robin Herford asked him for help as they weren't able to technically achieve the effect.
 As a result, Alan created and recorded the original seminal effect from the show - although he asked to remain uncredited for the work given Jackie Staines' otherwise unforgettable sound design.

 The Woman In Black opened on Friday 11 December 1987 in the studio at the Stephen Joseph Theatre in the Round in what Robin later described as “a rough and ready” production.
 Both he and Stephen were unsure of whether it would work or not; a feeling Stephen still felt at the end of the first night.